 When you compare your actual income and expenses with your forecasts you'll be able to see whether your business is over- or under-performing.
 If your sales are higher or lower than forecast, for example, you’ll want to find out why.
 Has a competitor changed their strategy or has a new competitor entered your market?
 Do you have a customer service or quality control issue?
 Actively managing your business in this way empowers you to ask the right questions and, ultimately, make the right decisions.

-Three easy steps to a cash flow projection
+Three easy steps to follow for a cash flow projection

 1. Estimate your likely sales for each week or month

 Use your sales history from the past couple of years to get a good idea of the weekly or monthly sales you can expect.
 Include seasonal patterns and one-off events, such as trade shows, in your projections.
 If you're just starting out, you’ll need to estimate your forecasts based on information from customer surveys, suppliers, the performance of similar businesses and industry experts such as your NAB small business banker, opens in new window.